jrandj/aws-solutions-architect-associate/README.md

 1. Amazon Redshift.

     * Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
 You can start with just a few hundred gigabytes of data and scale to a petabyte or more.
 This allows you to use your data to gain new insights for your business and customers.

 1. Amazon Timestream.

-	* Amazon Timestream is a fast, scalable, and serverless time series database service for IoT and operational applications that makes it easy to store and analyze trillions of events per day up to 1,000 times faster and at as little as 1/10th the cost of relational databases.
+    * Amazon Timestream is a fast, scalable, and serverless time series database service for IoT and operational applications that makes it easy to store and analyse trillions of events per day up to 1,000 times faster and at as little as 1/10th the cost of relational databases.
 Amazon Timestream saves you time and cost in managing the lifecycle of time series data by keeping recent data in memory and moving historical data to a cost optimized storage tier based upon user defined policies.

-	* Amazon Timestream’s purpose-built query engine lets you access and analyze recent and historical data together, without needing to specify explicitly in the query whether the data resides in the in-memory or cost-optimized tier.
+    * Amazon Timestream’s purpose-built query engine lets you access and analyse recent and historical data together, without needing to specify explicitly in the query whether the data resides in the in-memory or cost-optimized tier.
 Amazon Timestream has built-in time series analytics functions, helping you identify trends and patterns in your data in near real-time.
 Amazon Timestream is serverless and automatically scales up or down to adjust capacity and performance, so you don’t need to manage the underlying infrastructure, freeing you to focus on building your applications.

 #### Developer Tools

 1. AWS X-Ray.

     * AWS X-Ray provides a complete view of requests as they travel through your application and filters visual data across payloads, functions, traces, services, APIs, and more with no-code and low-code motions.

 #### Front-End Web and Mobile

 1. AWS Amplify.

     * AWS Amplify is a complete solution that lets frontend web and mobile developers easily build, ship, and host full-stack applications on AWS, with the flexibility to leverage the breadth of AWS services as use cases evolve.
 No cloud expertise needed.

 1. Amazon API Gateway.